stealjs/steal/docs/steal.md

 @group StealJS.functions functions

 Steal is a  module loader that supports a wide variety of syntaxes and configuration options.
-It makes modular development, test, and production workflows simple.
+It makes modular development, test and production workflows simple.

-There are three basic steps when using Steal:
+There are four basic steps when using Steal:

  - Install steal
  - Add the steal script tag